mbrt/gmailctl/README.md

 me) a mess of filters that you don't even remember what they are intended to do and why.

-Gmail has an import export functionality for filters.
-The format used is XML.
-Every entry of this file maps maps 1:1 to a rule in Gmail.
-Editing these files is also quite painful because what you see in it doesn't map exactly with what you see in the web interface.
-What's more is that Gmail provides an undocumented and powerful expression language that goes beyond what you see in the Search form.
+Gmail has both an import export functionality for filters (in XML format) and powerful APIs that we can access to update our settings.
+Editing these XML files is pretty painful because the format is not human friendly.
+The Gmail query language is quite powerful but not easy to remember.

 This project exists to combine:
 1. maintainability
 2. powerful but declarative language
+3. quick updates to your settings

 ## Usage

 ```
-go install github.com/mbrt/gmailfilter/cmd/gmailfilter
+go install github.com/mbrt/gmailfilter/cmd/gmailctl
-gmailfilter config.yaml > filters.xml
+gmailctl init
+# edit the config file
+gmailctl apply -f config.yaml
 ```

 where `config.yaml` is the configuration file containing the filtering rules (see [Configuration](#configuration)).
-The utility will print out an XML that you can import as Gmail filters.
+The utility will guide you through setting up the Gmail APIs and update your settings without leaving your command line.

 **NOTE:** It's recommended to backup your current configuration before to applying a generated one.
-Bugs can happen in both code and configuration.
-Always backup to avoid surprises.
+Your current filters will be wiped and replaced with the ones specified in the config file.
+Since bugs can happen in both code and configuration, always backup to avoid surprises.

 ## Configuration